derekyenser/Mood-DJ/README.md

   2. Contains over 230,000 songs
   3. links to spotify API
   4. creates custom playlist
-  5. Uses predetermined mood options
+  5. Uses predetermined mood options, and custom mood options

   **How to clone Mood DJ**
   1. Download the PythonExeLink.txt and run(master branch upzip the file into the   get mood folder)